 The binding of dioxygen by deoxyhemoglobin leads to the release of protons.
 Therefore, dioxygen release is favored by a decrease in pH scale level.
 In active muscle, oxygen is converted to carbon dioxide.
 It releases protons under the action of enzyme carbonic anhydrase which facilitated to release of dioxygen from the oxyhemoglobin complex.

 When the oxygen supply to our body cells or brains is completely lost, anoxia has happened.
 It causes suffocation and may even lead to death.

 Hemoglobin has a greater affinity for binding carbon monoxide molecules than oxygen molecules.
 Now if a human being or an animal inhales carbon monoxide instead of oxygen due to air pollution, hemoglobin formed a carboxyhemoglobin complex.
 The formation of carboxyhemoglobin makes deoxyhemoglobin unable to take up oxygen from the lungs.
 Therefore, the quantity of oxygen available to the body tissue gets reduced.
 It is called anoxia.

 The deficiency of hemoglobin causes the diseases like anemia and leukemia.
 It is identified by symptoms,

 If our body does not produce new red blood cells, the hemoglobin level may be dropped down from normal values.
 Iron deficiency anemia can be easily treated by eating iron-containing foods or medicine.

 Lower hemoglobin levels

 Lower hemoglobin levels may be developed due to,

-- Red blood cells dying earlier than the normal life span of 100 to 120 days (hemolytic anemia).
+- Red blood cells die earlier than the normal life span of 100 to 120 days (hemolytic anemia).

-- Hemoglobin level for women lowering due to blood loss during monthly periods and childbirth.
+- Hemoglobin levels for women lowering due to blood loss during monthly periods and childbirth.